 RENT PER MONTH

-Greek accommodation is very affordable especially for those coming from the European counties or the Americas with a high level of income.
+Greek accommodation is very affordable, especially for those coming from European counties or the Americas with a high level of income.

-Of course, there can be found some cheaper options with less furniture or appliances.
+Of course, there can be found some cheaper options with fewer furniture or appliances.

 |Average Restaurant Prices|